-European patents will continue to be filed as usual directly at the EPO, at a national office on behalf of the EPO, or as the regional phase of an International Patent Application (the so-called "Euro-PCT" route).
+European patents continue to be filed as usual directly at the EPO, at a national office on behalf of the EPO, or as the regional phase of an International Patent Application (the so-called "Euro-PCT" route).

-Prosecution will continue to be by the EPO and, as happens today, it will conclude with either a refusal or a notice of allowance (the Rule 71(3) EPC Communication).
+Prosecution continues to be by the EPO and concludes with either a refusal or a notice of allowance (the Rule 71(3) EPC Communication).
 The EPO's post-grant opposition and appeals system remains in place.